 13. Meal plan

-Some different ways to mean plan are:
+Some of the best ways to mean plan are:

 - shop first then cook according to what you have